2021-lindsey.pdf: “Lithium in groundwater used for drinking–water supply in the United States”, (2021-05-01):

 - The distribution of lithium concentrations varies widely by lithology and climate.

-- Higher lithium concentrations are found in arid regions and older groundwater.
+- Higher concentrations are found in arid regions and older groundwater.

 - Cation exchange or mixing with saline water lead to highest concentrations.